vaishali-yasala/great_expectations/README.md

 [<b> Metrics </b>](https://github.com/vaishali-yasala/great_expectations/tree/main/metrics) - A Metric is a computed attribute of data such as the mean of a column.

+[<b> Validation </b>](https://github.com/vaishali-yasala/great_expectations/tree/main/validation) - Validation is the act of applying an Expectation Suite to a Batch.

 [<b> Validator </b>](https://github.com/vaishali-yasala/great_expectations/tree/main/validator) - A validator is the object responsible for running an Expectation Suite against data.

 [<b> Expectation Suite </b>](https://github.com/vaishali-yasala/great_expectations/tree/main/expectationsuite) - An Expectation Suite is a collection of verifiable assertions about data.